Troubleshooting certificates

 If you still receive an error message

 In all likelihood, you had an update/upgrade or a change of the antivirus-software on your PC.
 Often the higher and paid expansion levels of these programs (these are called Security Suite, Internet Security or similar) have a protection function that builds up a so-called proxy.
 This prevents the sending of our certificate key during the logon process.
 Sometimes you have the option to share a URL in these programs.
-Then please enter our URL “myopenfactory.net” there.
+Then please enter our URL “ediplatform.com” there.
 Sometimes you can import the certificate directly in the antivirus-software.
 If this is not possible, please contact the Manufacturer of your antivirus software.